27-Year-Old Center – Arizona Coyotes

 Signed a five-year contract extension in October of 2011.

-Hanzal (lower body) will not play in Tuesday's game against the Predators, according to Sarah McLellan of the Arizona Republic.
+Hanzal (lower body) won't play Sunday against the Ducks but could return Tuesday, Sarah McLellan of Arizona Republic reports.

 To instantly reveal our fantasy analysis of every player – including Martin Hanzal – simply subscribe now.

 |2014-15 Proj||27||NHL||ARI||71||Subscribe now to see our 2014-15 projections for Martin Hanzal|